Legal Header

 High-price case:

-• Less associated gas is produced as significantly fewer oil wells are drilled in the near term than expected.
+• Less associated gas is produced as significantly fewer oil wells are drilled than expected in the near term.

-• Switching from coal to natural gas for power generation is accelerated in the U.S.
+• Switching from coal to natural gas for power generation and industrial electrification accelerates in the U.S.

 Learn More